General Surgery

 • The abdomen and its contents

-• The skin and soft tissue, including the breasts
+• The skin and soft tissues, including the breasts

 • The blood vessels and heart